 [Update #2 (13 May 2017)] I uploaded an updated version of the notes, with some minor corrections and updates on my results.
 A correction which is worth noticing is that it seems (according to my computations at least) that the secondary invariant is not a relevant stable diffeomorphism in our cases, since it is always possible to change the normal -type of an almost spin manifold in such a way that the sec-invariant is always trivial.

 [Update #3] Sadly, I found an error in my computations.
 I’m trying to fix it, but for sure at least a case in the stable diffeomorphism classification has to be checked again!
-I’m really sorry for this but I try to be as much precise and sincere as possible, especially when dealing with math!
+I’m really sorry for this but I try to be as much precise and honest with you, (especially when dealing with math!)
 I hope to be able to provide the complete classification asap!